Written by Tushar Singh (Director, Doctor's Chamber) · Reviewed by Amit Singh (HOD, MBBS & MD/MS Admissions) · Last updated .

 | AIIMS & JIPMER | 2,100+ | MCC (100%) |

-Reservation Policy (Central Pool)
+Reservation Policy (Central Pool / All India Quota)

 - OBC (NCL): 27%